IgorAleksandrovic/Block-based-DWT-DTC-watermarking/README.md

 - `threshold`: Correlation threshold for verification (default: 0.3)
 - `grid_size`: Number of blocks per dimension (4x4 grid)
 - `block_size`: Size of DCT blocks (8x8)

+### TODO
+- Further optimise the parameter for a better balance between robustnes and visibility
+- Experiment with a single band (HH?) embedding for greater sensitivity to modification.